Home :: Health Information for Travel :: Birth Control Travel Tips :: (Updated 31 July 2015)

 - Because it needs to be injected, you'll have to find a professional health practitioner where you are.

-- Be cautious when you carry syringes across borders: always carry a doctor's prescription for them.
-I have carried syringes internationally and have never had a problem.
+- Be cautious when you carry syringes across borders: always have a doctor's prescription for them.
+Don't carry them unless you must.

 - It is also becoming increasingly available in developing countries.